Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 the above equation reduces to the following block tridiagonal form

-In practical calculations, one should truncate the infinite-dimensional matrix in Eq. (\ref{eq:FE4}) at a sufficiently high harmonics $N\omega$, leading to an $Nd\times Nd$ dimensional Floquet effective Hamiltonian, whose eigenvalue problem can be numerically solved.
-Assuming the characteristic energy scale of $\hat{H}_{m-n}$ for all $m-n$ to be $\Omega$, we can take a smaller $N$ to do the truncation for a larger ratio of $\omega/\Omega$, i.e., for a high frequency driving field.
-All the discussions presented in this subsection holds for both Hermitian and non-Hermitian Hamiltonians $\hat{H}(t)$.
+In practical calculations, one should truncate the infinite-dimensional matrix in Eq.~(\ref{eq:FE4}) at a sufficiently high harmonics $N\omega$, leading to an $Nd\times Nd$ dimensional Floquet effective Hamiltonian, whose eigenvalue problem can be numerically solved.
+Assuming the characteristic energy scale of $\hat{H}_{m-n}$ for all $m-n$ to be $\Omega$, we can take a smaller $N$ to do the truncation for a larger ratio of $\omega/\Omega$, i.e., for a high-frequency driving field.
+Instead, for a resonantly or slowly driven system, more harmonics should be kept during the truncation.
+All the discussions presented in this subsection hold for both Hermitian and non-Hermitian Hamiltonians $\hat{H}(t)$.